BroadbandForum/usp-test/07-websocket.md

 1. The EUT sends a WebSocket Close frame.

-## 7.5 Rejection of Session Establishment
+## 7.5 Rejection of Session Establishment - DEPRECATED

+### Deprecation Notice

+This test was deprecated in TP-469 Issue 1 Amendment 3 due to the deprecation of R-WS.10a in TR-369 Issue 1 Amendment 3.

 ### Purpose